AustrianTradingMachine/xwrpr/README.md

 # **Streaming Commands**

-xtbwrp includes all Streaming commands of the XTB API exept:
+xwrpr includes all Streaming commands of the XTB API exept:
    * ```ping```
    * ```getKeepAlive```
 </n>